-A sequel to Living in Christ: Essays on the Christian Life by an Orthodox Nun, this volume continues the practical, insightful, and hard-hitting counsel of the Orthodox abbess of the Holy Myrrhbearers Monastery in Otego, New York.
-Obtaining maturity in Christ is a theme that runs throughout the work, and St Paul's admonition to "... come to the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ" (Eph 4:13) appropriately describes the tone of the book.
+A sequel to Living in Christ: Essays on the Christian Life by an Orthodox Nun, this volume continues the practical, insightful, and hard-hitting counsel of a mature Orthodox abbess.
+Obtaining maturity in Christ is a theme that runs throughout the work, and St Paul's admonition to "... come to the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ" (Eph 4:13) describes the tone of the book.

 Illustrated with calligraphy by the author herself, these commentaries on monastic community, church, society, and the machinations of the human soul result from careful observation and reflection upon the spiritual and natural realms.

-Mother Raphaela is abbess of Holy Myrrhbearers Monastery in Otego, New York.
-Drawing on her experience inside and outside monastic life, her practical wisdom crosses the boundaries of the monastic community and is valuable to anyone trying to walk a Christian path.
+About the Author: Mother Raphaela is abbess of Holy Myrrhbearers Monastery in Otego, New York.
 Her previous book, Living in Christ, is also available from St Vladimir's Seminary Press.